 We will recruit staff working in NHS trusts in both general, clinical and catering areas who have to follow a workplace dress code and who have a mobile phone.
 These will include doctors, nurses, and ward clerks working both in the hospital and those who visit patients at their homes.
 Catering staff, cleaners and porters employed by the Trust will also be included.
 Staff will be sent an information sheet about the study and the contact details of the trial coordinator to ring for further information.
 Volunteers will be asked to sign a consent form and fill in a baseline questionnaire.
 We will aim to recruit at least 4,400 participants to the study, and they will have a four week run-in period where they will return weekly text messages to the team.
 Those who complete the texts will be randomly allocated into one of two groups using a computer program.
-Participants will either receive one free pair of slip resistant shoes to wear at work or they will be asked to wear their own work shoes for the duration of the trial follow up, but will be offered a free pair of slip resistant shoes to ask if they have had a slip in the last week.
+Participants will either receive one free pair of slip resistant shoes to wear at work or they will be asked to wear their own work shoes for the duration of the trial follow up, but will be offered a free pair of slip resistant shoes when they have finished the study.
+We will text everyone once a week for 14 weeks post-randomisation to ask if they have had a slip in the last week.
 We shall define a slip as 'a loss of traction in your foot on the floor surface, which may or may not result in a fall'.
 The first time a participant reports a slip by text message, they will be telephoned by a researcher to obtain further details of the incident.
 Participants will be given a paper diary in which to record details of any slips, falls or injuries.
 Once a month (i.e. three times) we will ask the people wearing the intervention footwear (the intervention group) how often they are wearing them via text message.
 We will also ask about compliance in the final questionnaire.
 We will ask some participants to return their footwear so that we can test how worn the soles are.